msleal/asciivmssdashboard/README.md

 back will be proportional to you refresh interval (e.g.: max=<INTERVAL>).
 You can change the update interval in the 'vmssconfig.json' file.

+## ASCiiVMSSDashboard Commands
+  To issue commands for the Azure Resource Manager API to add and/or delete virtual machines from the Scale Set, you just need to type ':'.
+The cursor will appear at the bottom left of the screen (PROMPT window), and you will be able to enter commands.
+To see a help window with the commands available, just type ':' (to activate the command PROMPT window), and 'help'.
+To hide the help window, just do the same sequence (':' and 'help').

+## CAVEATS
+- The ASCiiVMSSDashboard Console should work fine on Linux/Window and MacOS, as we are using uniCurses (needs PDcurses on windows).
+For any reason, the maps are not showing up on windows (tested on windows 10), and the region marks throws an exception, so it is disabled for now.
+Another point is that 'stdscr.nodelay(1)' seems not to be multiplatform, and we are using it as a non-block when reading user commands.
+So, to exit the console on windows I needed to kill the python program...
+- I'm looking for an alternative non-block call to use on windows and fix the code.
+It would be nice to have any feedback of this program running on MacOS.
+- If you have problems installing pdcurses on windows (not able to load uniCurses), you can try adding the DLL directly on the current directory of the ASCiiVMSSDashboard installation.

 ## Using ASCiiVMSSDashboard
 To use this app (and in general to access Azure Resource Manager from a program without going through 2 factor authentication) you need to register your application with Azure and